parrisvarney/local/README.md

 ## Docker

-Docker provides a portable and predictable build environment for thie Php script.
+Docker provides a portable and predictable build environment for the Php script.
 It provides Php 7.1.10 with Sqlite and Composer.

 ## Composer